studyalltheway/Relativistic-Electron-Flux-Prediction/README.md

 # How to use?
 Firstly, set the hyperparameters of the neural network in config.py.
 Secondly, run the model (For example, run FFN_model.py) .
 The model result will be recorded in the log file in the folder "/result2".
 Thirdly, check the result in the log file.
 (The detailed information of different models can be found in the project structure file README(project structure).PNG)

+If you have any questions, please contact me through zhanghui_skysee@pku.edu.cn